VISHALGUPTA100803/FLASHCHAT/README.md

 1. **Download the App**: Get the app from our [Releases Page](https://github.com/VISHALGUPTA100803/FLASHCHAT/releases/tag/v1.0.0).
 2. **Register or Sign In**: Create an account or log in securely using Firebase authentication.
-3. **Start Chatting**: Dive into the world of instant messaging with Flash Chat.
+3. **Start Chatting**: Dive into the world of instant messaging with LightningChat.
 Connect with friends and family effortlessly!

 ## Technologies Used 🛠️